PhilipNaveen/Microwave/README.md

 # Microwave Programming Language

-Microwave is an esoteric programming language I implemented in C++.
-Its syntax and semantics are intentionally unconventional, and have evolved beyond the original "microwave oven command" design.
-This document details the current language design and features.
+Microwave is an estoeric programming language I created in 2024.
+The original microwave language was based on COW.
+While technically Turing-complete, it was utterly unusable.
+This repo serves as a total overhaul of the language, keeping the original Microwave theme, but improving the language syntax to operate similarly to Python, or C. The purpose of this language is to create a fun, minimalist, aand unserious language.
+While this language can be interpreted into C, and then compiled to an executable, it's not intended for use on genuine development projects.

 ---

 ## Introduction

-Microwave is a result of experimental language design inspired by boredom and college coursework.
-The purpose is to demonstrate that a computer can be programmed using a minimalist, quirky language.
-The language is not intended for serious development.
+This is the second variant of the Microwave programming language.
+Microwave 1-1.4 was inspired by ToyG (by Graham in CS2130 @ UVA).
+The relic of a language can be seen here: https://esolangs.org/wiki/Microwave

 ## Getting Started